Margaret of Artois

-Margaret (Marguerite; 1285–1311) was the eldest child of Philip of Artois and his wife, Blanche of Brittany.
+Margaret (Marguerite; 1285–1311) was the eldest child of Philip of Artois and Blanche of Brittany.
 She was a member of the House of Artois.
 She was married to Louis d'Évreux.
 By her marriage, Margaret was Countess of Évreux.

+Marriage and issue

-Margaret was married to Louis d'Évreux at the Hotel d'Evreux, in Paris, son of Philip III of France by his second wife Maria of Brabant.
-The couple had five children, all of whom lived into adulthood and each had their own children, they were:
+Margaret was married to Louis d'Évreux at the Hotel d'Evreux, in Paris, son of Philip III of France and his second wife Maria of Brabant.
+They had five children, all of whom lived into adulthood and each had their own children: